 There are many innovative ideas that universities can adopt to make international students comfortable in the new environment.

 In 2015, there were at least 650,000 foreign students in Australia, and their numbers are still growing.
 It is quite normal for these students to face challenges while studying abroad, and sometimes it is difficult to be away from home and not have the same protection and rights as Australian citizens.

-Not only in Australia, but international student face financial hardship in almost every part of the world.
+Not only in Australia, but international students face financial hardship in almost every part of the world.
 Likewise in Australia, not a thing is free and cheaper in Australia.
 And the most breaking thing is that the tuition fees of Australian universities are really expensive.
 Paying over 20,000 AUD per year is very frustrating and hard.
 Does not end there.
 The rents and accommodation costs are also higher.
-In Sydney, one bedroom flat costs around 300-500 AUD which is very expensive.
+In Sydney, a bedroom flat costs around 300-500 AUD which is very expensive.

 In general, studying in Australia is exciting and productive, but the education system may be different from many countries.
 On the other hand, Australian universities offer undergraduate programs for three years, while in many other countries, the four-year threshold for undergraduate programs is met.
-Similarly, courses and credits are divided into weeks and hours, which can be very new and as heavy for the number of international students.
+Similarly, courses and credits are divided into weeks and hours, which can be very new and heavy for the number of international students.

 Challenges Faced by International Students in New Zealand

 Being a student is a challenge, being an international student is even greater.
 I think student life in my home country is quite simple but it can be difficult to study in another country.

 New Zealand is no different just like every other study abroad country. it provides that cultural shock for international students as well as other study abroad challenges international students face.